AdityaGupta1/mega-minecraft/README.md

 - Cave layers
 - Feature placements

-If a position is below its column's height, it is filled in with a block depending its corresponding terrain layer.
+If a position is below its column's height, it is filled in with a block depending on its corresponding terrain layer.
 If the block is in a cave layer, it will instead be filled with air.
 After the layers are filled out, some biomes also apply special post-processing functions.
 For example, the frozen wasteland biome turns water into ice while the mesa biome places layers of colorful terracotta.
 As with all other biome-related processes, these too are interpolated across biome boundaries using biome weights.

 After the base terrain has been constructed, terrain features are filled in.
 Each thread loops over all gathered features and places the first one found at the current position.
 Feature placement generally consists of constructing implicit surfaces (e.g. signed distance functions) and checking whether the current position lies inside any of them.
 These surfaces range from spheres to hexagonal prisms to splines, and many are distorted by noise and randomness to give a more natural feel.
 For example, each purple mushroom consists of a spline for its stem and a cylinder for its cap.
 Additionally, the spline is actually made up of multiple cylinders at a high enough resolution to give a smooth appearance.
 Much of this logic was inspired by the approach of the Minecraft mod [BetterEnd](https://www.curseforge.com/minecraft/mc-mods/betterend), which uses signed distance functions for its terrain features.